?

 Mission statement

-HOSA’s mission is to empower HOSA-Future Health Professionals to become leaders in the global healthcare community through education, collaboration and experience.
+The mission of HOSA is to empower HOSA-Future Health Professionals to become leaders in the global health community through education, collaboration, and experience.

 Uniform

-HOSA’s official uniform consists of a navy blue suit with brown accents in the form of a tie for men or scarf for women.
-The HOSA emblem is affixed to the jacket.
+The official HOSA uniform consists of a navy-blue suit with maroon accent in the form of a tie for men or a scarf for women.
+The HOSA emblem is affixed to the suit jacket.

 International Leadership Conferences (ILCs)